markharrison/doc-mcp/docs/02-why-mcp.md

 Those old enough will remember the PCs of the nineties—and what a pain it was to install new hardware like printers or sound cards.
 Then along came Plug & Play (PnP) and USB, supported by Windows 95 - you just connected the device, and it was automatically recognized, drivers installed and configured ... and it just worked.

-What need that same level of Plug & Play simplicity for AI services.
-That is what Model Context Protocol (MCP) delivers - a standard mechanism for integrating tools and services.
-It abstracts away API differences, so developers can focus on building intelligent agents — not grappling with interfaces.
+Developers need the same level of plug-and-play simplicity for AI services.
+That's exactly what the Model Context Protocol (MCP) delivers: a standard mechanism for integrating tools and services.
+MCP abstracts away API complexities, letting you focus on building intelligent agents—not grappling with interfaces.